-Executive KMP Position Award STI Achievement Value \$

-Dr. Errol De Souza Executive Chairman De Souza Target Bonus

-(60% of Base Salary) 100% \$315,000

-IPO Options(i) (ii) A\$1,311,119

-Mr. Adrian Hinton Acting Chief Financial Discretionary STI Award

-Officer A\$36,000

-Discretionary IPO Bonus A\$40,000

-Mr. Connor Bernstein Vice President Strategy and Corporate Discretionary STI Award

-Development \$33,750

-Ms. Liz Doolin Vice President Clinical Discretionary STI Award

-Development A\$34,500
+Executive KMP Position Award STI Achievement Value \$ Dr. Errol De Executive Chairman De Souza Target Bonus (60% of Base Salary) Souza 100% \$315,000 IPO Options(i) (ii) A\$1,311,119 Mr. Adrian Hinton Acting Chief Financial Officer Discretionary STI Award A\$36,000 Discretionary IPO Bonus A\$40,000 Mr. Connor Vice President Strategy and Corporate Development Discretionary STI Award Bernstein \$33,750 Ms. Liz Doolin Vice President Clinical Development Discretionary STI Award A\$34,500

-(i) In connection with and contingent upon our initial public offering and shareholder approval obtained at the 2021 Annual General Meeting, Dr. De Souza received a grant of options (the "IPO Options") to purchase 13,430,160 shares at an exercise price of \$0.09645 per share.
+- (i) In connection with and contingent upon our initial public offering and shareholder approval obtained at the 2021 Annual General Meeting, Dr. De Souza received a grant of options (the "IPO Options") to purchase 13,430,160 shares at an exercise price of \$0.09645 per share.
 Subject to Dr. De Souza's continued service with the company, the IPO Options will vest in 16 substantially equal installments on the last day of each calendar quarter over the 4-year period commencing on January 1, 2022, with the first such installment vesting on March 31, 2022.
-The IPO Options are further subject to acceleration in the event of a change in control and also on termination, as described in the section describing his Executive Employment Agreement above.
+The IPO Options are further subject to acceleration in the event of a change in control and also on termination, as described in the section describing his Executive Employment Agreement above. - (ii) In connection with the IPO Options, the fair value of the equity issued for no cash consideration is recognized as a share-based payment expense with a corresponding increase in equity over the vesting period.
+Information about how the fair value was calculated for share options issued during the year is set out in Note 21 to our audited consolidated financial statements included within our Annual Report on Form 20-F for the fiscal year ended June 30, 2022, which is incorporated by reference in this prospectus.